mvresh/geoLocationDataClustering/README.md

 Cluster this data ranging from simple to more advanced methods, and evaluate these clustering algorithms

-    An introduction to the problem, as well as basic exploratory data analysis and visualizations
+    Basic exploratory data analysis and visualizations

     Visualizing geographical data in a more meaningful and interactive way

-    Methods of evaluating the strength of a clustering algorithm
+    Silhouette score for evaluating the strength of a clustering algorithm

-    Theory behind K-Means, and how to use it for our problem
+    Applying K-Means to solve the problem

-    Introduction to density-based clustering approaches, and how to use DBSCAN
+    Density-based clustering approaches,such as DBSCAN

-    Introduction to HDBSCAN, to alleviate constraints of classical DBSCAN
+    HDBSCAN, to loosen constraints of classical DBSCAN

-    A simple method to address outliers classified by density-based models.
+    Addressing outliers classified by density-based models.